 • In 1981 and again in 1996, Bahrain publicly accused Iran of supporting Bahraini Shiite dissidents (the Islamic Front for the Liberation of Bahrain, Bahrain-Hezbollah, and other Bahraini dissident groups) in efforts to overthrow the ruling Al Khalifa family.
 Bahrain is about 60% Shiite, but its government is dominated by the Sunni Muslim Al Khalifa family.
-Bahraini fears that Iran would try to interfere in Bahrain's November 25, 2006, parliamentary elections by providing support to Shiite candidates, did not materialize, although the main Shiite opposition coalition won 18 out of the 40 seats of the elected body.
-Tensions flared in July 2007 when an Iranian newspaper claimed Bahrain is part of Iran - that question was the subject of the 1970 U.N.-run referendum in which Bahrainis opted for independence.
+Bahraini fears that Iran would try to interfere in Bahrain's November 25, 2006, parliamentary elections by providing support to Shiite candidates did not materialize, although the main Shiite opposition coalition won 18 out of the 40 seats of the elected body.
+Tensions flared in July 2007 when an Iranian newspaper claimed Bahrain is part of Iran that question was the subject of the 1970 U.N.-run referendum in which Bahrainis opted for independence.
+Still, Bahrain has sought not to antagonize Iran and has apparently allowed Iran's banks to establish a presence in Bahrain's vibrant banking sector.
+On March 12, 2008, the Treasury Department sanctioned the Bahrain-based Future Bank under Executive order 13382 that sanctions proliferation entities.
+Future Bank purportedly is controlled by Bank Melli.